plus3it/watchmaker/docs/findings/el8.md

   .. _The Installed Operating System Is Not Vendor Supported: #the-installed-operating-system-is-not-vendor-supported
   .. _All Content In A User's Home Directory Must Be Group-Owned By The Primary User: #all-user-content-in-a-user's-home-directory-must-be-group-owned-by-the-primary-user
   .. _"Only Authorized Local User Accounts Exist on Operating System" is always flagged: #only-authorized-local-user-accounts-exist-on-operating-system"-is-always-flagged
-  .. _All Interactive User Home Directory Files Must Have Be Mode 0750 Or Less Permissive: #all-interactive-user-home-directory-files-must-have-be-mode-0750-or-less-permissive
+  .. _All Interactive User Home Directory Files Must Be Mode 0750 Or Less Permissive: #all-interactive-user-home-directory-files-must-be-mode-0750-or-less-permissive

   +--------------------------------------------------------------------------------------------+---------------------+
   | Finding Summary                                                                            | Finding Identifiers |